edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-03-01-Instructor-led-Training-vs-eLearning.md

 ## eLearning vs. traditional learning infographic

-{% asset 'blog/2017-03-01-elearning-vs-traditional-learning-infographic@2x.jpg'
-  alt='elearning vs traditional learning infographic' magick:resize='1170' @pic %}
+{% picture blog blog/2017-03-01-elearning-vs-traditional-learning-infographic@2x.jpg --alt elearning vs traditional learning infographic %}

 ## The best of both worlds: Blended learning
 There is one more option.
 Blended learning incorporates ILT and eLearning, and it’s often utilized to boost the benefits of both.
 A [U.S. Department of Education survey](https://www2.ed.gov/rschstat/eval/tech/evidence-based-practices/finalreport.pdf) of over 1,000 independent studies showed that instruction that combined online and face-to-face elements had a larger advantage than eLearning or instructor-led training alone.